 - The opportunity to work with Canada’s research supervisors during your graduate studies

-- Additional exposure to the Canadian research & innovation landscape and increased Canadian experience
+- Additional exposure to the Canadian research and innovation landscape and increased Canadian experience

 Benefits to faculty

 The Mitacs Globalink Graduate Fellowship provides a competitive advantage for faculty wishing to recruit talented Globalink alumni for graduate studies in Canada.
 The fellowship may supplement previously secured funding and is forwarded directly to students, reducing administrative burden for faculty and university administration.
-Building on the linkages established during students’ time as Globalink Research Interns, the fellowship assists faculty members to:
+Building on the linkages established during students’ time as Globalink research interns, the fellowship helps faculty members:

 - Collaborate with an international student who possesses a strong academic record and established Canadian research experience